vertigis/workflow-activities-maximo/README.md

 ## Development

-This project was bootstrapped with the [Geocortex Workflow SDK](https://github.com/geocortex/vertigis-workflow-sdk).
-Before you can use your activity pack in the [Geocortex Workflow Designer](https://apps.geocortex.com/workflow/designer/), you will need to [register the activity pack](https://developers.geocortex.com/docs/workflow/sdk-web-overview#register-the-activity-pack).
+This project was bootstrapped with the [VertiGIS Studio Workflow SDK](https://github.com/geocortex/vertigis-workflow-sdk).
+Before you can use your activity pack in the [VertiGIS Studio Workflow Designer](https://apps.vertigisstudio.com/workflow/designer/), you will need to [register the activity pack](https://developers.geocortex.com/docs/workflow/sdk-web-overview#register-the-activity-pack).

 ## Available Scripts